canjs/canjs/route/docs/map.md

 ## Using arrays and can.Lists

-If the Application State contains a property which is any non-primitive type, its useful to use the [can.Map.define] plugin to define how that property will serialize. `can.route` calls [can.Map.prototype.serialize] internally to turn the Application State object into URL params.
+If the Application State contains a property which is any non-primitive type, its useful to use the [can.Map.prototype.define define] plugin to define how that property will serialize. `can.route` calls [can.Map.prototype.serialize serialize] internally to turn the Application State object into URL params.

 The following example shows a flags property, which is an array of string-based flags: